MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-knowledge.md

 ---

 # Add knowledge extraction to your bot
-Our five knowledge APIs enable you to identify named entities or phrases in unstructured text, add personalized recommendations, provide auto-complete suggestions based on natural interpretation of user queries, and search academic papers and other research like a personalized FAQ service.
+The five knowledge APIs enable you to identify named entities or phrases in unstructured text, add personalized recommendations, provide auto-complete suggestions based on natural interpretation of user queries, and search academic papers and other research like a personalized FAQ service.

 ## Entity Linking Intelligence Service
 The <a href="https://www.microsoft.com/cognitive-services/en-us/entity-linking-intelligence-service" target="_blank">Entity Linking Intelligence Service</a> annotates unstructured text with the relevant entities mentioned in the text.
 Depending on the context, the same word or phrase may refer to different things.
 This service understands the context of the supplied text and will identify each entity in your text.